 GlaxoSmithKline is a pharmaceutical company that began an overhaul transformation of its R&D data and analytics infrastructure.
 Creating a new drug can take anywhere from 8 years to 20 years for a pharmaceutical company.
 GSK wanted to make that new drug discovery and development timeline shorter but needed to break down the data-flow barriers among the companies many siloed operations.
 GSK focused on bringing that siloed data together into a primary data and information platform where users across the enterprise can consume all the data in different ways.
 The goal is to shorten drug trials to 2 years with an agile analytics practice.
 GSK hasn’t achieved 2-year drug development yet, but the data and analytics platform environment has brought the company closer to realizing that goal.

-StreamSets is helping healthcare companies leverage the data they need to realize business value from a growing list of strategic use cases.
-By providing a platform that intelligently handles the eminent evolution of data systems and practices, monitors and reports on data pipeline operations, and removes barriers from leveraging complex data types healthcare companies can build groundbreaking functionality that impacts the health and well-being of our society.
+StreamSets is helping healthcare companies leverage the data they need to realize business value.
+By providing a modern data integration platform that intelligently handles the eminent evolution of data systems and practices, monitors and reports on data pipeline operations, and removes barriers from leveraging complex data types healthcare companies can build groundbreaking functionality that impacts the health and well-being of our society.